jpritikin/coach/content/docs/me/integration.md

 [^brown2016]: Brown, J. B., & Brown, J. M. (2016). *The psychedelic gospels: The secret history of hallucinogens in Christianity.* Simon and Schuster.

 [^crowley2019]: Crowley, M., & Shulgin, A. (2019). *Secret drugs of Buddhism: Psychedelic sacraments and the origins of the Vajrayana.* Synergetic Press.

+[^mckenna1993]: McKenna, T. (1993). *Food of the Gods: The Search for the Original Tree of Knowledge A Radical History of Plants, Drugs, and Human Evolution.* Bantam.